evanpurkhiser/CS-Six-Degrees-of-Wikipedia/doc/report/report.md

    the algorithm that could be used to actually improve performance when run in parallel.

 Overall I found this project to be very fun and interesting to work on.
-I'm glad I picked a problem that I could related to instead of simply implementing a algorithm that would be run on various sets of data.
+I'm glad I picked a problem that I could relate to instead of simply implementing a algorithm that would be run on various sets of data.

 # Conclusion